torvalds/linux/Documentation/networking/ethtool-netlink.rst

   ======================================  ======  =============================

 When set, the optional ``ETHTOOL_A_PODL_PSE_ADMIN_CONTROL`` attribute is used to control PoDL PSE Admin functions.
-This option is implementing ``IEEE 802.3-2018`` 30.15.1.2.1 acPoDLPSEAdminControl.
+This option implements ``IEEE 802.3-2018`` 30.15.1.2.1 acPoDLPSEAdminControl.
 See ``ETHTOOL_A_PODL_PSE_ADMIN_STATE`` for supported values.